Warehouse costs in trades are 80 % hidden costs, not rent. A 5-person business loses 28,000 to 52,000 EUR per year without noticing.

 The Domino Effect: One Missing Part Shuts Down the Job

 Material shortages often don't just affect the one person who's missing the part.
 The electrician can't set the back boxes, so the plasterer can't start.
 The schedule for the entire project slips.
-In commercial work, delays caused by missing small parts can — in some cases — even trigger penalty clauses.
+In commercial work, delays caused by missing small parts can even trigger penalty clauses in some cases.

 The cost of a "quick trip to the supply house" is routinely underestimated.
 For this calculation, we allow 80 to 120 minutes: securing the job site, driving there, searching for the item, waiting in line, paying, driving back, and getting back into the work flow.
 A detailed breakdown shows how this adds up to a total cost of 143 to 210 EUR per trip once you factor in labor, vehicle costs, and lost contribution margin.